As a person in China... your social credit "score" will go down if you interact with too many others who are in debt.

 WHAT DOES TRUMP THINK ABOUT PUTIN’S WAR ON RELIGION?

-Hello guest!
-Please register or sign in (it's free) to view the hidden content.
 Just ten years ago, it would have been hard to imagine that the crackdown on civic activism in Russia would target religious communities, not just NGOs.
 And yet it is happening.

 The Russian state persecutes Baptists, Pentecostals, and Adventists and closes down Orthodox parishes that are not part of the Moscow Patriarchate.